Coalescing Brownian flows: A new approach: Invariance principle for coalescing random walks on gasket

 \subsection{Uniform coming down from infinity on the gasket}

 Consider the setup above, with coalescing random walks started at time 0 on $G_n$, and jumping every $5^{-n}$ units of time.
-Give a bounded region $T \subset \R^2$, suppose that the random walk particles are killed as soon as they touch $\R^2 \setminus T$.
+Give a bounded region $T \subset\R^2$, suppose that the random walk particles are killed as soon as they touch $\R^2 \setminus T$.
 Let $N(t)$ denotes the number of particles left at time $t$.
-The following is the analogue of Proposition \ref{prop:coming_down_from_inf} but for the case of the gasket.
+The following is the analogue of Proposition~\ref{propcomingdownfrominf} but for the case of the gasket.
 As before, this is essentially the only place where one needs some quantitative estimates about coalescing random walks.

-\begin{proposition}[Uniform coming down from infinity] For every $\delta>0$ and $\eps>0$, there exists $k \ge 0$ depending only on $T$, such that $\prob(N(\delta) > k) \le \eps$ for all sufficiently large $n$. \end{proposition}
+\begin{proposition}[(Uniform coming down from infinity)] For every $\delta>0$ and $\eps>0$, there exists $k \ge0$ depending only on $T$, such that $\prob(N(\delta) > k) \le\eps$ for all sufficiently large $n$. \end{proposition}

-\begin{proof} The proof depends on two simple lemmas.
-In the rest of the proof we assume without loss of generality that $T$ is the unit equilateral triangle with apices at $z=0$, $z=1$, and $z = e^{i\pi / 3}$ when viewed as a subset of the complex plane.
+\begin{pf} The proof depends on two simple lemmas.
+In the rest of the proof, we assume without loss of generality that $T$ is the unit equilateral triangle with apices at $z=0$, $z=1$, and $z = e^{i\pi/ 3}$ when viewed as a subset of the complex plane. \end{pf}

 \begin{lemma} There exists a universal constant $0<C<\infty$ such that the following holds for all $1\le k \le n$.
-Let $X,Y$ be two independent (unkilled) random walks started at $x,y \in G_n$ such that $|x-y| \le 2^{-k}$.
+Let $X,Y$ be two independent (unkilled) random walks started at $x,y \in G_n$ such that $\llvert x-y\rrvert \le2^{-k}$.
 Then

-uniformly on $x,y\in G_n$ such that $|x-y| \le 2^{-k}$, where $\tau$ is the first meeting time of $X$ and $Y$. \end{lemma}
+uniformly on $x,y\in G_n$ such that $\llvert x-y\rrvert \le2^{-k}$, where $\tau$ is the first meeting time of $X$ and $Y$. \end{lemma}

-\begin{proof} This relies on uniform heat-kernel estimates of the random walks on the gasket due to Jones \cite{jones96}. \margin{I guess Jones handles the possible issue of aperiodicity here, I will add a remark, but please check.} To use this, it is convenient to use a different scaling of space and time: thus consider $G_0 = 2^n G$ and let the random walks $X,Y$ make jumps at integer times.
-Then Lemma \ref{L:coaltimepair} is equivalent to the statement that, uniformly over $x,y \in G_0$ with $|x-y| \le 2^k$, $\prob(\tau < 5^k) \ge 1/C$.
-Let $p_t(x, y) = \prob(X_t = y|X_0 = x)$ be the transition density function of the random walk $X$.
-Now, Theorem 18 of \cite{jones96} states that for all $t \ge c_0 |x-y| \vee t_0$,
+\begin{pf} This relies on uniform heat-kernel estimates of the random walks on the gasket due to Jones \cite{jones96}. \margin{I guess Jones handles the possible issue of aperiodicity here, I will add a remark, but please check.} To use this, it is convenient to use a different scaling of space and time: thus consider $G_0 = 2^n G_n$ and let the random walks $X,Y$ make jumps at integer times.
+Then Lemma~\ref{Lcoaltimepair} is equivalent to the statement that, uniformly over $x,y \in G_0$ with $\llvert x-y\rrvert \le 2^k$, $\prob(\tau< 5^k) \ge1/C$.
+Let $p_t(x, y) = \prob(X_t = y\mid X_0 = x)$ be the transition density function of the random walk $X$.
+Now, Theorem 18 of \cite{jones96} states that for all $t \ge c_0 \llvert x-y\rrvert \vee t_0$,

 where